You are currently viewing a new version of our website. To view the old version click .

 • Smart textiles;

-• Gait analysis in movement disorders.
+• Gait analysis in movement disorders and other clinical conditions.

 The Special Issue seeks to highlight research that bridges laboratory-based analyses and monitoring of daily life, with applications in clinical assessment, rehabilitation, fall-risk prediction, sports science, and occupational health.
 Emphasis is placed on studies that address sensor placement, data reliability, algorithm development, personalization, and the translation of sensor outputs into actionable insights for clinicians, therapists, and individuals.